rudypokorny/ampx/readme.md

 ## Hello

 Here is my solution of the given requirements, see below *Requirements* section.
-I DID not implement moving average feature YET - will ad it later today.

 ## What I have simplified / ignored